How to Start a Personal Shopping Business

 Setting up an accounting system for your business is critical to its long-term success.
 A good system will allow you to stay on top of your billing and will track income and expenses.
 It will help you maximize profits, identify trends, and keep the business out of trouble with the government.

-How much can you potentially make owning a personal shopping services business?
+How much money can you make with a personal shopping business?

 According to Indeed.com, the average annual salary for a personal shopper is $54,673 in the US.
 However, as a self-employed personal shopper, the fees you charge will also need to cover all your overheads and turn a profit.
 Personal shoppers typically charge per hour or a percentage of the total spending of their clients.